 Motivation | Look | Visited Sky Objects | First Experiences | Issues and Solutions | Photo Attempts | First Conclusions | Links | Appendix: Data

-On this page I provide some information about my TS-Optics PHOTOLINE 102mm f/7 FPL53 Triplet APO Refractor - 2.5" RPA Focuser (received on July 8, 2020).
+On this page I provide some information about my TS-Optics PHOTOLINE 102mm f/7 FPL53 Triplet APO Refractor - 2.5" RPA Focuser (received on July 8, 2020); the focal length is 714 mm.
 For simplicity, I will mostly call it (TS-Optics) TLAPO1027.
 I use this telescope for quick-and-dirty observations and also for EAA sessions (with photos).

 See the appendix for the data.